nLab

 Proposition

-A valuation ring O is integrally closed in its field of fractions F.
+A valuation ring OO is integrally closed in its field of fractions FF.

 Proof